sumanc/Crony-Eval/README.md

 1. On-demand or always
 1. Screenshots and videos
 1. Voice memos
-1. Network Calls, Views, Spinners
+1. Network Calls, Views, Spinners, and user gestures
-1. Logs
+1. Log messages
-1. Vitals (CPU, MEM, Disk, Battery)
+1. Performance (CPU, MEM, Disk, and Battery)
 1. On-device view of the recordings

 # Share